scikit-learn-contrib/qolmat/docs/analysis.rst

 2. How to use the results
 -------------------------

-At the end of the MCAR test, it can then be assumed whether the missing data mechanism is MCAR or not.
+At the end of the MCAR test, it can then be assumed whether or not the missing data mechanism is MCAR.
 This serves three different purposes:

 a.
 Diagnosis
 ^^^^^^^^^^^^